-Four suppliers accounted individually for more than 10% and collectively for approximately 80% of the Company's 1997 wood fiber purchases.
+Four suppliers accounted individually for more than 10% and collectively for approximately 80% of the Company's 1998 wood fiber purchases: American Woodmark, American Wood Fiber, Plumly Lumber and Coastal Lumber.
 The Company obtains its wood fiber supplies for a fixed annual price under multi-year contracts that are terminable by either party upon 30 days' notice.
-If the Company's contracts with one or more of these suppliers were terminated, the Company believes it would be able to obtain adequate supplies of wood fiber from other sources at an acceptable cost.
+Based on its discussions with wood fiber suppliers and its analysis of industry data, the Company believes that, if its contracts with one or more of its current suppliers were terminated, the Company would be able to obtain adequate supplies of wood fiber at an acceptable cost from its other current suppliers or from new suppliers.

 Poly Material.
-In 1997, the Company consumed 70 million pounds of poly material, which was primarily composed of reclaimed grocery sacks and stretch film.
-Over two billion pounds of poly film are used in the manufacture of grocery sacks and stretch film in the United States each year.
-The Company will seek to meet its future needs for poly material from expansion of its existing supply sources and the development of new sources.
+In 1998, the Company consumed 87 million pounds of poly material, which was primarily composed of reclaimed grocery sacks and stretch film.
+Approximately two billion pounds of poly film are used in the manufacture of grocery sacks and stretch film in the United States each year.
+The Company will seek to meet its future needs for poly material from expansion of its existing supply sources and the development of new sources, including post-industrial waste and plastic paper laminates.